SABS-R3/software-engineering-sabs-projects/_episodes/01-introduction.md

 ## Schedule

-The projects will begin in the week of the 26th October.
-We will have an general introductory talk on the projects at 9am on the Monday, and then at 10am the students will meet their academic and industrial supervisors and will be given introductory talks and background materials relevant for their project.
-The full week of the 26-30th October will be devoted to the projects, with the exact schedule determined on an individual project basis.
+The projects will begin in the week of the 25th October.
+Each group will be contacted by the supervisors for their project for an introductory meeting and/or a timetable for the week.
+The full week of the 25-29th October will be devoted to the projects, with the exact schedule determined on an individual project basis.

-After this week, you will be able to work on the projects every Wednesday (except during the Cells and Systems module from 2-13th Nov), with space being available at the DTC to work in person with your group.
+After this week, you will be able to work on the projects every Wednesday (except during the Cells and Systems module), with space being available at the DTC to work in person with your group.
 It will not be necessary to be at the DTC in person if you do not wish, and we will ensure that you are able to dial in remotely if necessary.
-You will also have the full week of the 14-18th Dec, and 1st-5th March 2021, to work on the projects.
+You will also have the full week of the 13-17th Dec, and 1st-5th March 2021, to work on the projects.

 {% include links.md %}